Step-by-Step Guide

 Prioritize processes that are simultaneously high-volume, repetitive, and rule-based.
 Employee FAQ answering is typically the single largest time drain for HR teams and is highly automatable because the answers come from established policies and documents.
 Resume screening follows, where AI can evaluate candidates against job requirements faster and more consistently than manual review.
 Interview scheduling, while seemingly simple, consumes significant time due to coordination across multiple calendars.

 Calculate the potential time savings for each process to build a clear business case.
-If your HR team spends twenty hours per week answering routine employee questions and an AI agent can handle 60 percent of those inquiries, that is twelve hours per week returned to the team for higher-value work.
+If your HR team spends twenty hours per week answering routine employee questions and an AI agent can handle 60 percent of those inquiries, that's twelve hours per week returned to the team for higher-value work.
 Quantifying the savings in hours and dollars makes the investment decision straightforward.

 Deploy an AI HR Assistant for Employee Inquiries